gagarekumar/send-email-smtp/README.md

 # send-email-smtp

-This is python script written to send customized emails
+This is the python program written to send email from gmail account to any no of users using smtp protocol

 before using this files :